Jon-Cactus/ultimate-tic-tac-toe/README.md

 **initGame.ts**

-`initGame.ts` initializes an empty 3D array to track move history and then returns it along with the necessary information to initialize a game using `setGameState()` from `useGameLogic.ts` (elaborated on later).
+`initGame.ts` initializes an empty 2D array (Array of 3x3 arrays) to track move history and then returns it along with the necessary information to initialize a game using `setGameState()` from `useGameLogic.ts` (elaborated on later).

 **validateMove.ts**